Disentangling data contributions to the precision measurement of the largest leptonic mixing angle: Introduction to neutrino oscillation and leptonic mixing

 \section{Introduction to neutrino oscillation and leptonic mixing}

-Neutrinos were initially proposed by W. Pauli~\cite{Pauli:1930pc} in 1930 to resolve the energy conservation in beta decay and subsequently confirmed in 1956~\cite{2} with detection of reactor neutrinos via inverse beta decay.
-The Standard Model posits that neutrinos are neutral particles with spin of $1/2$, are massless, and interact exclusively with matter via the weak interaction, which causes them exceedingly challenging to observe and detect.
-The groundbreaking discovery of neutrino oscillations~\cite{PhysRevLett.81.1562,Ahmad:2001an, PhysRevLett.89.011301} revealed that neutrinos have non-zero masses and experience flavor mixing, which are phenomena not accounted for by the Standard Model.
-Neutrinos exhibit a transformation between different flavors as they traverse a finite distance, a phenomenon referred to as neutrino oscillation.
-In the context of neutrino oscillations, the three mass eigenstates ($v_1$, $v_2$, $v_3$) are associated with the three flavor eigenstates ($v_e$, $v_\mu$, $v_\tau$) through a $3 \times 3$ unitary mixing matrix, known as the Pontecorvo–Maki–Nakagawa–Sakata (PMNS) matrix ~\cite{pontecorvo1968neutrino,maki1962remarks}.
-The matrix is characterized by three mixing angles $(\theta_{12}, \theta_{13}, \theta_{23})$, one Dirac CP phase $\delta_{CP}$, and two Majorana phases $(\alpha_{1}, \alpha_{2})$ assuming neutrinos are naturally Majorana particles.
-The first four parameters, together with the neutrino mass-squared splittings represented as $\Delta m_{ij}^2 = m_i^2 - m_j^2$ ($i, j = 1, 2, 3$), manifest themselves in the neutrino oscillation probability which can be measured whereas the Majorana phases are insensitive to this kind of measurement.
+Neutrinos were initially proposed by W. Pauli~\citep{Pauli:1930pc} in 1930 to resolve the energy conservation in beta decay and subsequently confirmed in 1956~\citep{2} with detection of reactor neutrinos via inverse beta decay.
+The Standard Model posits that neutrinos are neutral massless particles with spin of $1/2$, and interact exclusively with matter via the weak interaction, which makes them exceedingly challenging for observation and detection.
+The groundbreaking discovery of neutrino oscillations~\citep{PhysRevLett.81.1562,Ahmad:2001an, PhysRevLett.89.011301} revealed that neutrinos would have non-zero masses and experience flavor mixing, phenomena not accounted for by the Standard Model.
+Neutrinos exhibit transitions between different flavors as they travel a finite distance, a phenomenon referred to as neutrino oscillation.
+In the context of neutrino oscillations, the three mass eigenstates ($v_1$, $v_2$, $v_3$) are related to the three flavor eigenstates ($v_e$, $v_\mu$, $v_\tau$) through a $3 \times 3$ unitary mixing matrix, known as the Pontecorvo–Maki–Nakagawa–Sakata (PMNS) matrix ~\citep{pontecorvo1968neutrino,maki1962remarks}.
+This matrix is characterized by three mixing angles $(\theta_{12}, \theta_{13}, \theta_{23})$, one Dirac CP phase $\delta_{CP}$, and two Majorana phases $(\alpha_{1}, \alpha_{2})$ assuming neutrinos are naturally Majorana particles.
+The first four parameters, together with the neutrino mass-squared splittings represented as $\Delta m_{ij}^2 = m_i^2 - m_j^2$ ($i, j = 1, 2, 3$), manifest themselves in the neutrino oscillation probability which can be measured whereas the Majorana phases are insensitive to measurements of this kind.